Opinion poll: Swiss object to paying 'premium prices' for imported goods

 Another finding of the survey is that shopping tourism has become more widespread and not just in the border region.
 Half of those surveyed said they "regularly" shop in neighboring countries.

-The survey was commissioned by the organisers of theinitiative " Stop a l'îlot de cherté – pour des prix equitable.”
+The survey was commissioned by the organisers of the initiative " Stop a l'îlot de cherté – pour des prix equitable.”
 It was conducted late 2019 and obtained the inpu tof 1,012 people in Switzerland.

-The popular nitiative targets general importers and foreign suppliers who abuse their power and keep prices artificially high in Switzerland.
+The popular initiative targets general importers and foreign suppliers who abuse their power and keep prices artificially high in Switzerland.

 + The people's initiative is a central tenet of Swiss direct democray

-Supporters want the Swiss government to allow Swiss companies to buy abroad directlz, without being obliged to go through importers and suppliers.
+Supporters want the Swiss government to allow Swiss companies to buy abroad directly, without being obliged to go through importers and suppliers.

 The Swiss parliament’s economic affairs committee took up the issue in October, adapting the Federal Council's more measured counter-proposal.
 Parliamentarians are expected to review both texts in the spring.